 Did you know each year a transformation happens in Los Angeles, CA?
 People from around the globe gather to attend the largest and most prestigious Black film festival in the United States.
 From 100 million dollar blockbuster premieres to newly emerging Hollywood talent, The Pan African Film Festival (PAFF) showcases a broad array of Black creative works from the world over, highlighting those that reinforce positive images and help to destroy negative stereotypes.
 Nowhere else can audiences find this unique opportunity to come together through film and art to explore new worlds, meet new people and acquire new information and ideas.

-Venerated by tens of thousands every year, PAFF screens more than 150 new films, across 5 screens in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
+Venerated by tens of thousands every year, PAFF screens more than 175 new films, across 6 screens in state of the art digital projection to the delight of an audience of sophisticated movie lovers.
 PAFF’s audience loves PAFF and PAFF love them.
-Each year PAFF becomes a pilgrimage attendees that hail from all over the United States and the world!
+Each year PAFF becomes a pilgrimage for attendees that hail from all over the United States and the World!
 Known for its industry panels, special events and great parties, we invite filmmakers to take this one-of-a-kind opportunity to connect to their core audience and experience the special magic of PAFF.